 I used vegetable broth but you could use coconut milk for a creamier soup or try making a Homemade Chicken Broth to use.

-SIMPLE TO COOK: Prepare and roast some vegetables with warming spices, then blend together with some vegetable broth, it really is that easy!
+- Simple to Cook: Prepare and roast some vegetables with warming spices, then blend together with some vegetable broth, it really is that easy!
 I love making this when I need a quick and easy fall soup.
 Not only do I think this is the best roasted butternut squash soup recipe, it is also so simple to make!

-ROASTING VEGETABLES ADDS SO MUCH FLAVOR: Roasting the vegetables for this soup adds an extra level of flavor, bringing out the natural sweetness in the vegetables.
+- Roasted Vegetables Add Flavor: Roasting the vegetables for this soup adds an extra level of flavor, bringing out the natural sweetness in the vegetables.

-A GREAT MAKE AHEAD DISH: Soup makes a great make ahead meal and tastes even better when it has had a chance to sit as the flavors meld together and intensify.
+- Make-Ahead: Soup makes a great make ahead meal and tastes even better when it has had a chance to sit as the flavors meld together and intensify.
 It also freezes well for later.

-- SQUASH: I used a large butternut squash which I roasted first for extra flavor.
+- Squash: I used a large butternut squash which I roasted first for extra flavor.

-- VEGETABLES: The vegetables add a level of flavor alongside the squash.
+- Vegetables: The vegetables add a level of flavor alongside the squash.
 I added carrot, yellow onion and garlic as the base flavors for this soup and roast these along with the butternut squash.

-- SPICES: I used a combination of cayenne pepper, and ground nutmeg, cloves and cinnamon, along with sea salt to add depth of flavor and season the soup.
+- Spices: I used a combination of cayenne pepper, and ground nutmeg, cloves and cinnamon, along with sea salt to add depth of flavor and season the soup.

-- BROTH: I used vegetable broth, but you could also use vegetable stock, chicken stock or chicken broth.
+- Broth: I used vegetable broth, but you could also use vegetable stock, chicken stock or chicken broth.

-PREPARE THE VEGETABLES: Peel and cut the butternut squash into chunks.
+Step 1: Prepare Vegetables: Peel and cut the butternut squash into chunks.
 Add the butternut squash to a large mixing bowl.

 Add the carrot, onion and whole garlic cloves {you can chop the garlic if you prefer} to the mixing bowl.

-ADD THE SPICES: Add the olive oil, salt, pepper, nutmeg, cloves, cinnamon and cayenne red pepper and toss the squash and vegetables until they are coated in the spices and olive oil.
+Step 2: Add Spices: Add the olive oil, salt, pepper, nutmeg, cloves, cinnamon and cayenne red pepper and toss the squash and vegetables until they are coated in the spices and olive oil.

-ROAST THE VEGETABLES: Spread the vegetables and squash on a non-stick baking sheet or sheet pan lined with parchment paper in an even layer.
+Step 3: Roast Vegetables: Spread the vegetables and squash on a non-stick baking sheet or sheet pan lined with parchment paper in an even layer.

 Roast the vegetables in the oven for 15 minutes, turn the cubes of squash and vegetables with a spatula and roasted for another 15 minutes or until the squash is soft.

-BLEND THE VEGETABLES: Remove from the oven.
+Step 4: Blend Vegetables: Remove from the oven.

 Put the vegetables, squash, 1 cup of broth and syrup or honey and blend until smooth using a food processor, regular blender or an immersion blender (you might have to work in two batches depending on the size of your blender).

-COOK THE SOUP: Add the pureed soup to a dutch oven or large soup pot to a silky smooth texture.
+Step 5: Cook Soup: Add the pureed soup to a dutch oven or large soup pot to a silky smooth texture.
 Add the remaining broth and simmer for 15 minutes on medium-low heat.

-SERVE THE SOUP: Portion the pureed soup into soup bowls and garnish with fresh thyme, a swirl of Greek yogurt or cream and pumpkin seeds.
+Portion the pureed soup into soup bowls and garnish with fresh thyme, a swirl of Greek yogurt or cream and pumpkin seeds.

 Serve with sourdough bread.

-SQUASH: I used a butternut squash but you can use any variety of squash or pumpkin.
+- Squash: I used a butternut squash but you can use any variety of squash or pumpkin.
 Or try swapping the squash for sweet potato.

-SPICES: This is a versatile soup recipe, if there is a spice you don’t like the flavor of you can leave it out.
+- Spices: This is a versatile soup recipe, if there is a spice you don’t like the flavor of you can leave it out.
 Likewise, feel free to add other spices that you do enjoy, like ground curry powder, turmeric, cumin, coriander or sweet paprika.

-FRESH HERBS: The soup is garnished with some fresh thyme, but you can add thyme to the vegetables while they are roasting in the oven for extra flavor.
+- Herbs: The soup is garnished with some fresh thyme, but you can add thyme to the vegetables while they are roasting in the oven for extra flavor.
 Or swap the thyme for fresh parsley, cilantro or sage leaves.

-CREAM: I like to garnish the soup with a swirl of Greek yogurt or heavy cream for a creamy butternut squash soup.
+- Cream: I like to garnish the soup with a swirl of Greek yogurt or heavy cream for a creamy butternut squash soup.
 However, if you want a thicker, creamier soup you can add heavy cream or some coconut milk.
 You also could add a dollop of sour cream and stir that in for a creamy texture.

-VEGAN: To make a vegan roasted squash soup, ensure you use a vegetable broth and when finishing the soup, swirl through some coconut milk or plant based yogurt instead of Greek yogurt or heavy cream.
+- Vegan: To make a vegan roasted squash soup, ensure you use a vegetable broth and when finishing the soup, swirl through some coconut milk or plant based yogurt instead of Greek yogurt or heavy cream.

-CHOOSING SQUASH: When picking a squash look for one that is firm and heavy for its size.
+When picking a squash look for one that is firm and heavy for its size.
 A butternut squash with a long neck and small seed cavity is typically easier to work with for this type of purpose.

-PREPARING THE SQUASH: To make the peeling process easier I like to microwave the whole squash for about 2 minutes to help soften the skin.
+To make the peeling process easier I like to microwave the whole squash for about 2 minutes to help soften the skin.

 Once the squash is peeled cube the squash into evenly sized chunks which helps it cook evenly.

-ADJUST THE CONSISTENCY: Add more broth for a thinner soup or you can add coconut milk or heavy cream for a creamy soup.
+Add more broth for a thinner soup or you can add coconut milk or heavy cream for a creamy soup.
+I particularly like a roasted butternut squash soup with coconut milk which is still dairy free but creamy.

 Easy Roasted Butternut Squash Soup